Simplicial intersection homology revisited: Abstract

 \section{Abstract}

-Intersection homology is defined for simplicial, singular and PL chains.
-In the case of a filtered simplicial complex, it is well known that the three versions are isomorphic.
-This isomorphism is established by using the PL case as an intermediate between the singular and the simplicial situations.
-Here, we give a proof similar to the classical proof for ordinary simplicial complexes.
+Intersection homology is defined for simplicial, singular and PL chains and it is well known that the three versions are isomorphic for a full filtered simplicial complex.
+In the literature, the isomorphism, between the singular and the simplicial situations of intersection homology, uses the PL case as an intermediate.
+Here we show directly that the canonical map between the simplicial and the singular intersection chains complexes is a quasi-isomorphism.
+This is similar to the classical proof for simplicial complexes, with an argument based on the concept of residual complex and not on skeletons.

-We also study the intersection blown-up cohomology that we have previously introduced.
-In the case of a pseudomanifold, this cohomology owns a Poincaré isomorphism with the intersection homology, for any coefficient ring, thanks to a cap product with a fundamental class.
-We prove that the simplicial and the singular blown-up cohomologies of a filtered simplicial complex are isomorphic.
-From this result, we can now compute the blown-up intersection cohomology of a pseudomanifold from a triangulation.

-Finally, we introduce a blown-up intersection cohomology for PL-spaces and prove that it is isomorphic to the singular ones.
-We also show that the cup product in perversity $ \ov 0$ of a CS-set \negro coincides with the cup product of the singular cohomology of the underlying topological space.
+This parallel between simplicial and singular approaches is also extended to the intersection blown-up cohomology that we introduced in a previous work.
+In the case of an orientable pseudomanifold, this cohomology owns a Poincaré isomorphism with the intersection homology, for any coefficient ring, thanks to a cap product with a fundamental class.
+So, the blown-up intersection cohomology of a pseudomanifold can be computed from a triangulation.
+Finally, we introduce a blown-up intersection cohomology for PL spaces and prove that it is isomorphic to the singular one.

-The cohomology of a triangulated manifold can be computed in many different ways : \begin{itemize} \item[-] using the simplices of the triangulation, \item[-] using the simplicial set of singular simplices, \item[-] using sheaf theory, \item[-] using homotopy classes into Eilenberg-MacLane spaces. \end{itemize} This paper and our previous works on blown-up cochains \cite{CST5,CST8,2020arXiv200504960C} show that we have the same picture for intersection cohomology.
-Furthermore, we show the existence of an isomorphism between the singular and simplicial definitions of intersection homology, without involving the PL structure and without limitation to CS sets.

-Let us recall some historical background of intersection homology as it was introduced by Goresky and MacPherson.
-In their first paper on intersection homology, they introduce it for a pseudomanifold $X$ together with a fixed PL-structure and a parameter $\ov p$, now called Goresky-MacPherson perversity.
-They define the complex of $\ov{p}$-intersection, $\lau {I\gC } {\ov{p}} * X $, as a subcomplex of the complex of PL-chains and the $\ov{p}$-intersection homology as the homology of $\lau {I\gC } {\ov{p}} * X $.

-Let $\sf R$ be a commutative ring of coefficients.
-We could also start with a fixed triangulation on a stratified Euclidean simplicial complex, $K$, and define a complex of $\ov{p}$-intersection, $\lau C {\ov{p}} * K$, as a subcomplex of the simplicial chains.
-This is, for instance, the concrete case in \cite{MR833195}, where MacPherson and Vilonen give a construction of the category of perverse constructible sheaves on a Thom-Mather stratified space with a fixed triangulation.
-In an appendix to this paper, Goresky and MacPherson prove that the two intersection homologies are isomorphic; i.e., the simplicial one on $K$ and the previous PL one on the PL space $X$ associated to $K$.
-They do that with a nice construction of a left inverse to the inclusion $\lau C {\ov{p}} * K\to \lau {I\gC } {\ov{p}} * X $, see the book of Friedman (\cite[Section 3.3]{LibroGreg}) for a detailed version of this argumentation.